mikeastock/forum-alerts/README.md

 scheduler](https://devcenter.heroku.com/articles/scheduler).
 To use this mix task pass in regex as search queries.

-The application also expects `SLACK_TOKEN` to be set.
+The application notifies new matches to a Slack channel that is set with `SLACK_CHANNEL`.
+For Slack authentication `SLACK_TOKEN` needs to be set.

 ```bash
 mix forum_alerts "85.*1.4" "14-24"